deekshitaachari/Emotional-aware-conversational-ai/README.md

 Most existing chatbots are designed to answer questions and provide information but cannot recognize the emotional state of users.
 As a result, they often generate generic responses that may not be appropriate for users experiencing stress, sadness, anxiety, or other emotions.

-2. Absence of Personalized User Interaction
+2. Limited Personalization and Context-Aware Communication

-Current conversational systems usually provide the same type of response to all users regardless of their feelings or emotional needs.
-This lack of personalization reduces user engagement and makes interactions less meaningful and supportive.
+Existing chatbot solutions generally follow a one-size-fits-all approach, offering similar responses to users regardless of their emotional condition, preferences, or interaction history.
+The absence of personalized and context-aware communication reduces user engagement, trust, and the effectiveness of human-computer interaction, particularly in applications related to emotional support and well-being.

 3. Need for an Intelligent and Empathetic Conversational System